 Who Do I Contact If I'm Concerned?

 If you are concerned about a vulnerable adult with mental disabilities or a child you should first contact your local social services, you can find their details at your local council office or on the website.
 Secondly, if you have immediate concerns over a vulnerable adult or child being taken out of the country contact your local police who can assist you further.
-And lastly, if you have concerns that someone is going to apply for a passport for a vulnerable adult or child you can contact The Passport Office on 0300 222 0000 to lodge an objection, anyone with genuine concerns can do this.
+And lastly, if you have concerns that someone is going to apply for a passport for a vulnerable adult or child you can contact the Passport Office adviceline to lodge an objection, anyone with genuine concerns can do this.